 Vacation Homes & Apartments

-If you’d rather not stay in a hotel, but would like more space to spread out – and a kitchen! – check out VRBO (Vacation Rental By Owner).
+If you’d rather not stay in a hotel, but would like more space to spread out – and a kitchen! – check out VRBO (Vacation Rentals By Owner).
 Having a “home away from home” is especially nice when you’re staying put for a while.

 VRBO is like Airbnb, but it only offers whole apartment units, cottages and homes – no single rooms in a house (so you won't have to worry about “sharing” the space with someone else).